 The plant is sometimes mistaken for duckweed, and like duckweed, mosquito fern plant is initially green.
 It soon turns to a reddish-brown hue as a result of excess nutrients or bright sunlight.
 A red or green carpet of mosquito fern is most often found in ponds or muddy banks, or in areas of standing water in streams.

 The plant has a symbiotic relationship with another organism called Anabeana azollae; this organism is a nitrogen-fixing cyanobactrium.
 The bacterium resides safely in the fern and supplies it with the excess nitrogen it produces.
 This relationship has long been utilized in China and other Asian countries as a “green manure” to fertilize rice paddies.
-This centuries old method has been known to increase production by as much as 158%!
+This centuries old method has been known to increase production by as much as 158 percent!

 So far, I think you will agree that this is a “super plant.”
-However, for some people, there is a down side.
-Because mosquito plant breaks apart so easily and, thereby, reproduces rapidly, it may become a problem.
+However, for some people, there is a downside.
+Since mosquito plant breaks apart so easily and, thereby, reproduces rapidly, it may become a problem.
 When there is an excess of nutrients introduced into the pond or irrigation water, either due to runoff or erosion, mosquito plant will seemingly explode in size overnight, clogging screens and pumps.
 Additionally, it is said that cattle will not drink from ponds that are clogged with mosquito fern.
 Now this “super plant” is more an “invasive weed.”

 If the mosquito fern plant is more of a thorn in your side than a boon, you can try dragging or raking the pond to rid it of the plant.
 Keep in mind that any broken stems will likely multiply into new plants and the problem will likely repeat itself.
 If you can figure out a way to mitigate the amount of runoff to lessen the nutrients entering the pond, you can slow down mosquito fern’s growth somewhat.